Economics of inhumanity: How the transatlantic slave trade shaped three continents

 This resulted in horrific conditions on slave ships, as injuries and diseases were commonplace.

-Despite the horrific conditions, many Africans did survive to reach the Americas, where they faced further hardships.
+Despite the terrible conditions, many Africans did survive to reach the Americas, where they faced further hardships.

 Historians estimate that only three quarters of those that entered a ship in Africa exited it in the Americas.

-Those that didn't reach their destination may have died from disease, starvation, killed by the harsh treatment by the ship's crew, or were simply thrown overboard if the slave traders needed to reduce numbers.
+Those that didn't reach their destination may have died from disease or starvation, been killed by the harsh treatment by the ship's crew or were simply thrown overboard if the slave traders needed to reduce numbers.

 Some of the imprisoned people wanted to end their own lives rather than face this brutal journey.